ggventurini/python-deltasigma/README.md

 There are only a few *guidelines*, which can be overridden every time it is reasonable to do so:

-* Please try to follow PEP8.
+* Please try to follow `PEP8`.
 Except you are free to indent with tabs or spaces as you please (but please stick with your choice).

 * Try to keep the functions signature identical.
-Parameters with `NaN` default values have their default value replaced replaced with None.
+Parameters with `NaN` default values have their default value replaced with `None`.

 * If a function has a varible number of return values, its Python port should implement the maximum number of return values,